The controller as per the EU General Data Protection Regulation (GDPR) is:

 Chief Officer Corporate Data Protection

 Whenever you visit our websites, we store certain information about the browser and operating system you are using; the date and time of your visit; the status of the interaction (e.g. whether you were able to access the website or received an error message); the usage of features on the website; any search phrases you entered; how often you visit individual websites; the names of the files you access; the amount of data transferred; the Web page from which you accessed our website; and the Web page you visited after visiting our website, whether by clicking links on our websites or entering a domain directly into the input field of the same tab (or window) of the browser in which you have our websites open.
-In addition, we Concerning our benefit calculator, we store data about the vehicles in your fleet, the operating costs, etc. We also store your IP address and the name of your Internet service provider for seven days.
+In addition, we store your IP address and the name of your Internet service provider for seven days.
 This is for security reasons; in particular, to prevent and detect attacks on our websites or attempts at fraud.

-We only store other personal data if you provide this data, e.g. as part of a registration, a contact form, our benefit calculator, survey, price competition or for the execution of a contract, and even in these cases only insofar as this is permitted to us on the basis of a consent given by you or in accordance with the applicable legal provisions (see section 7).
+We only store other personal data if you provide this data, e.g. as part of a registration, contact form, chat, survey, price competition or for the execution of a contract, and even in these cases only insofar as this is permitted to us on the basis of a consent given by you or in accordance with the applicable legal provisions (see section 7).